Aquasana AQ-RO-3.55 OptimH2O RO System Review – Want a Tasty Water with the Essential Minerals?

 2-gallon storage tank

-3.2 Gallons is not the biggest but adequate for a family’s daily drinking water needs.
+3.2 Gallons is not the biggest but adequate for a family’s daily drinking needs.

 4 faucet styles